Talking about motor oil types, synthetic is generally regarded as superior, but conventional costs less. When does it make a difference to your car?

 One thing we can see clearly is that synthetics have greater chemical stability and a higher viscosity index than conventional oil, making them longer lasting and better performing at high and low temperatures.
 Synthetics may be perfect for certain high-performance vehicles to achieve maximum performance, making it a less attractive option for the casual driver of a standard vehicle who never needs to push their ride to the limit.

-Synthetics are longer lasting than conventional and less harmful to the environment due to less of the synthetic oil being lost to the vehicle’s exhaust stream.
-Synthetic oil also leaves fewer deposits in the engine, which makes for a cleaner engine with a longer lifespan and performance.
+Synthetics are longer lasting than conventional.
+They’re also less harmful to the environment as less of the synthetic oil gets lost to the vehicle’s exhaust stream.
+Synthetic oil also leaves fewer deposits in the engine.
+This makes for a cleaner engine with a longer lifespan and performance.
 They also move faster around the engine; a plus wherever turbochargers are present.

 As with all types of motor oil, the best time for a synthetic oil change is whenever the manufacturer’s manual recommends.
 Don’t get caught up in myths and rules of thumb that cite figures like 3,000, 5,000, or more miles.